 The 75th annual Harvest of Harmony parade kicked off bright and early on Saturday, October 1st, 2016.
-Since 1938, an average of 75 high school marching bands and their accompanying color guards, have paraded through the streets of Grand Island, NE.
+Since 1938, an average of 75 high school marching bands who took their Conga Lessons and their accompanying color guards, have paraded through the streets of Grand Island, NE.
 Beginning with the Grand Island Professional Firefighters and the HOH Alumni Band, the floats, color guards, and marching bands proceed their way down the parade route beginning on 3rd Street.

 Schools in attendance ranged from Class A, like Lincoln East and Nebraska City High, to Class D, Fullerton High and Bruning-Davenport.
 Well known faces like Nebraska Governor, Pete Ricketts, and Local County Pageant Queens from all over Nebraska, participated in the festivities.

 The tradition continued as the Lincoln Lutheran Jr./Sr. High attended their 2nd year at this event.
 Mr. Michael Werner, Band Director at Lincoln Lutheran, stated “The Harvest of Harmony Parade is always a fun one because the whole community shows up in support and band culture is represented.
 There was over one hundred bands there and over one hundred bands were able to come together to play.”
 Harvest of Harmony Parade veteran and percussionist, Trent Jenkins, recounted his favorite part about this event, “…seeing the smiles of the kids and people clapping to the beat of our songs.
 It was fun and I felt very professional when doing it.
 I always really enjoy the experience.”